-Not using it?
+Are you not using it?
 Switch it off at the wall.
-If the wall switch is on, you’re still using a bit of power.
+If the wall switch is on, you still use some of your power.

-LED lights are slightly more expensive to buy, but they last 10 to 20 years – and use far less electricity.
+LED lights are slightly more expensive but last 10 to 20 years – and use far less electricity.

 3. Hot water

-Make sure your hot water cylinder is the right temperature.
-Too high and it’ll cost you more to heat, too low and bacteria may breed.
-We recommend a temperature of 60 degrees Celsius or higher to prevent the growth of Legionella bacteria
+Make sure your hot water cylinder is at the right temperature.
+Too high and it'll cost you more to heat; too low and bacteria may breed.
+We recommend a temperature of 60 degrees Celsius or higher to prevent the growth of Legionella bacteria.

 4. Washing Machines

-Put your washing on a cold setting.
+Put your washing in a cold setting.
 It cleans just as well, and the Energy Efficiency and Conservation Authority (EECA) says it saves up to 10 times the power.